garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 1 Map and Scene.md

 If you need some help, you can refer to [the solution to this exercise](../../solutions/Java/Ex1_MapAndScene), available in this repository.

 ## Create a new JavaFX app

-1. Create a new Java application project in the IDE of your choice.
-(Note: if you use an IDE that supports Gradle and create a Gradle project, you will be able to use Gradle when it's time to add ArcGIS Runtime to the project.)
+1. Create a new JavaFX application project in the IDE of your choice.
+(Note: if you use an IDE that supports Gradle and create a Gradle project, you will be able to use Gradle when it's time to add ArcGIS Runtime to the project.
+The same applies with Maven.)
 Create a class that extends `javafx.application.Application`:

     ```
     package workshopapp;